NafiurSiddiqui/Authenticator/README.md

 - conditionally render content based on routing and auth information
 - firebase admin panel
 - tried to hide the API key from browser with a backend server (failed miserably :( and waiting for the time when i get to learn backend ) and kept the file there since i would like to poke around with it later.

+## To run

+run `npm run start:frontend` to start the development server